 Estimate: HK$1,200,000 – 1,800,000

 Liu Haisu painted this work in 1954 after his 6th attempt at climbing up Mount Huang.
 He gained unprecedented enlightenment and specially created a seal that read 'Mount Huang was my teacher then, I am a friend of Mount Huang now' to commemorate the success of his trip.
 The lines in this work are powerful and vigorous, exemplifying Liu's profound expertise in Chinese painting and his understanding of the western stylistic expression.
-Liu's confident, unrestrained strokes combined with rich colors add to the grandeur and artistic interest of Mount Huang.
+Liu's confident, unrestrained strokes combined with rich colours add to the grandeur and artistic interest of Mount Huang.

 'Yulong Mountain' by Wu Guanzhong (1919-2010)